jamesshore/quixote/ROADMAP.md

 * Update changelog
 	* Everything below
 	* Opera no longer officially supported
+* Change element.width and .height back to 0 (instead of non-rendered) for zero-width/height elements.
 * QElement
 	* .parent() - body has no parent and returns null
 	* .add()